vacoa/zero/README.md

    - Modify the **IP** parameter to match the Raspberry IP address in your home network
    - Modify the fields **KEY_GSPEECH** (Google Speech-to-Text API),  **KEY_GYTB** (Youtube Data API), **KEY_GSHEET** (Google Sheets API) to match the JSON file name of your private keys in `~/share/app/cred`
    - Modify the field **SHEET_ID** put a valid spreadsheet ID from your drive
-   - Execute `python ~/share/app/zero/modules/util/audio.py` to display the audio configuration, you should see something similar to this:
+   - Execute `python ~/share/app/zero/modules/util/audio.py` to display the audio configuration, you should see something similar to this (if not try to restart your Raspberry Pi with `sudo reboot`, do not forget to re-activate your environment after that):
    ```
    ==============================================
    >>> Speech configuration: